AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 * The user account used to launch the utility must have permission to create mappings.
 * You can edit mappings.

-1. Optional: Open the `PI to OCS Agent Configuration Utility` window.
+1. Optional: Open the `PI to Data Hub Agent Configuration Utility` window.

 1. Click the pencil icon next to the **AF Mapping** field.